adeelhasan/licensing-dapp/README.md

 # Decentralized Licensing

 Software License NFTs are relatively straightforward, where token ownership validates a runtime check for DRM purposes.
-This project adds to that concept by having the option to specify an expiration date for the validity.
+This project adds to that concept by having the option to specify an expiration date for validity.

 This is more in line with how software subscription models work.
 Additionally, by grouping licenses under a LicensingProject contract, it is simpler to express various tiers of a product, both in terms of pricing as well as supported functionality.

 For example, there can be a limited free trial, a lifetime as well as hourly pricing, represented by different licenses.
 Finally, with the RentableLicenseProject, licensees have the option to rent out their license.

 <!-- Licensing can be thought of as an authenticity or validity check.
 For example, in the context of software licenses there can be a runtime test if the executable has been paid for.
 Or for content services, whether a subscription or membership is current or not.
 This project aims to provide a flexible mechanism for licensing, using the infrastructure of trust to provide more utility.